 WHEN SHOULD I REPORT AN ACCIDENT?
 As soon as possible.
 Failure to report an accident could subject you to personal liability if the party later finds themselves to be injured and your insurance company denies the claim due to your failure to report the accident promptly.
 You should always call the police and request an accident report when you have had an accident.

-C.L.U.E.).
 C.L.U.E. maintains a database much like a credit reporting agency.
 When you file a claim, it gets reported to C.L.U.E.
 When you apply for insurance, the company will obtain a C.L.U.E. report which will reveal all claims filed by persons residing at your address.

-In New York, Allstate will elect not to renew your policy if the frequency and severity of your losses is excessive.
-For instance, Allstate has declined to renew the writer’s auto insurance policy in Long Island, NY due to the policy holder making 4 claims in less than 5 years.
-The 4 claims consisted of: 1) a stolen & recovered car; 2) a windshield cracked by snow; 3) a windshield cracked by a stone on the highway; and 4) an accident where a witness said the Allstate insured ran a red light, but the police report found otherwise, citing the other driver for failure to yield right-of-way when it made a left turn in front of me.
+In New York, Allstate will elect not to renew your policy if the frequency and severity of your losses are excessive.
+For instance, Allstate declined to renew my auto insurance policy in Long Island, NY because I made 4 claims in less than 5 years.
+The 4 claims consisted of, 1) a stolen & recovered car; 2) a windshield cracked by snow; 3) a windshield cracked by a stone on the highway; and 4) an accident where a witness said I ran a red light, but the police report found otherwise, citing the other driver for failure to yield the right-of-way when it made a left turn in front of me.

 Find out another reason why you shouldn’t bother with glass coverage and what you need to know about glass coverage when you have a leased car.

 CAR RENTAL & TOWING COVERAGE: While it may be a good idea to have these endorsements, it is not always a good idea to use them.
-Although these endorsements may be available to you, even though you have not been in an accident, it is generally recommended that you do not use any of these endorsements unless you you need to use them due to an accident.
+Although these endorsements may be available to you, even though you have not been in an accident, it is generally recommended that you do not use any of these endorsements unless you need to use them due to an accident.